-You also have the right ‘to be forgotten’ and to have your information permanently deleted from our systems.
-Again, if you would like to exercise this right then please contact us at firstname.lastname@example.org
+You have the right to restrict your processing of personal data and the right ‘to be forgotten’ by having your personally identifiable information permanently deleted from our systems.
+Again, if you would like to exercise this right then please contact us at email@example.com.

-There will be no charge made for reasonable electronic access to your information or for your right to be forgotten from our systems.
+There will be no charge made for reasonable electronic access to your information, your right to rectification or for your right to be forgotten from our systems.

 How long we hold your information for

-At Booking Live we have procedures in place to regularly review what personal data we hold.
-If you have not accessed our services for an extended period then we will delete your personal data from our systems, but will send you an email first informing you of our intention to do so.
+At Booking Live we have procedures in place to regularly review every 12 months what personal data we hold.
+If you have not interacted with us or accessed our services during this or the subsequent period then we will delete your personal data from our systems, but will send you an email first informing you of our intention to do so.
 Of course, you have the right to forgotten at any point and can find out more about this in the ‘Access to Information’ section above.

 Changes to this Privacy Notice

 Any changes we may make to our Privacy Notice in the future will be posted on this page.
-Should, at some point in the future, you register with us online then the next time you login the new terms may be displayed on-screen and you will be required to read and accept them to continue your use of our services.
+Should, at some point in the future, we provide services via the internet for which it is necessary for you to register as a user, will be notified to you when you next log in to make use of those services.
+The new terms may be displayed on-screen and you will be required to read and accept them to continue your use of our services.

 A cookie is a small file of letters and numbers that we store on your browser or the hard drive of your computer if you agree.
 Cookies contain information that is transferred to your computer’s hard drive.